Atrix256/df_serialize/README.md

 **`VARIANT_BEGIN(NameSpace, Name, Description)`**

 This declares a new variant type.
 Variant types are tagged unions and can be one of a list of types described as possibe for that variant.
-It can also be none of them, which can be thought of as the variant being nullable.
+It can also be none of them, which can be thought of as variants being nullable.

 If you are looking to keep a list of unknown size of objects, optionally sharing a base class, a dynamic array of a variant type will get you that.
+The test project shows how to do that.

 **`VARIANT_TYPE(_TYPE, _NAME, _DEFAULT, _DESCRIPTION)`**

-This declares an allowed type for a variant, and the name of the storage for that type.
+This declares an allowed type for a variant, and the name of the storage for that type, as well as the default value for that type.

 **`VARIANT_END()`**